 CyberLink PowerDirector is intuitive (you’ll hear me say that word a lot), speedy, and amazingly user-friendly, but it does not offer the same high-quality video editing tools that some of its competitors do.

 If your priorities are to save time while creating your next home movie project, you’re exactly the kind of person that PowerDirector was designed for.
 Perfect for editing handheld videos (such as high school graduations and birthday parties) or creating slideshows to show to the family, PowerDirector does an excellent job of making the video editing process as painless as possible for users of all levels.

-However, if you endeavor to create high-quality videos for commercial use or have already taken the time to learn a more advanced video editing program, you’re probably better off sticking with competitors such as Final Cut Pro (Mac) or VEGAS Pro (Windows).
+However, suppose you endeavor to create high-quality videos for commercial use or have already taken the time to learn a more advanced video editing program.
+In that case, you’re probably better off sticking with competitors such as Final Cut Pro (Mac) or VEGAS Pro (Windows).